Garcia-Tony/javascript-prep-0424-code-solutions/prep-javascript-conditionals/prep-javascript-conditionals-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What does `strictly equal` mean?
+  Strictly equal means equal value and equal type.
 - What is the logical **and** operator?
+  &&
 - Can you name some comparison operators?
+  == is equal to, != is not equal to, > greater than, < less than, >= greater than or equal to.

 ## Notes